Maissa07/hello-world/README.md

 # hello-world
 Hello World repository for Git
-This is an example repository for the Git
+This is an example repository for Git it now includes steps for GitHub